home-assistant/operating-system/Documentation/network.md

 ## Using `nmcli` to set a static IPv4 address

-Log into the the HassOS base system via a console:
+Log into the the Home Assistant OS base system via a console:

 ```bash
 Welcome to Home Assistant